EiffelWebFramework/EWF/library/network/protocol/content_negotiation/README.md

 The library contains utilities that deal with content negotiation (server driven negotiation).This utility class is based on ideas taken from the Book Restful WebServices Cookbook

-The class CONNEG_SERVER_SIDE contains several features that helps to write different type of negotiations (media type, language, charset and compression).
+The class CONNEG_SERVER_SIDE contains several features that helps to write different types of negotiation (media type, language, charset and compression).
 So for each of the following questions, you will have a corresponding method to help in the solution.